qmk/qmk_firmware/keyboards/mschwingen/modelm/README.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

-bootloader:
-	do not use the QMK bootloader, use the bootloader from [here](https://github.com/mschwingen/modelm-lufa-bootloader)
+Bootloader: do not use the QMK bootloader, use the bootloader from [here](https://github.com/mschwingen/modelm-lufa-bootloader)